Hanson Nyantakyi-Frimpong

 As a political ecologist, Hanson Nyantakyi-Frimpong’s research focuses on questions at the intersection of the human dimensions of global environmental change and sustainable agriculture and food systems.
 Much of his work is underpinned by participatory and long-term ethnographic research, with extensive field experiences in Ghana, Malawi, and Morocco.
 His current research focuses on climate change maladaptation and the politics of forest-based natural climate solutions.
 Prior work from 2012 to 2022 has focused on developing a political ecology understanding of food insecurity, undernutrition, diversified agroecological farming systems, and vulnerability and adaptation to climate change.
 This long-term research has been done in close partnership with farmers to maximize the utility of results for social and political change.
 At the heart of his research is also a commitment to centering the voices of Indigenous people not only as sources of empirical knowledge, but also as producers of social science theory.
 He has done this using participatory GIS, bird’s-eye photovoice, social network diagramming, drone-based participatory mapping, environmental theatre, and social X-ray mapping.

 He has authored over 50 peer-reviewed articles and book chapters and received several awards for advancing innovative methods for studying climate change and sustainable agriculture.
 These awards include the recipient of the 2021 Distinguished Scholar Award from the Africa Specialty Group of the American Association of Geographers.
-His work has appeared in the Annals of the American Association of Geographers, Global Environmental Change, Global Change Biology, Health & Place, Climate and Development, Land Use Policy, Applied Geography, The Professional Geographer, Geoforum, and Journal of Peasant Studies, among other journals.
+His work has appeared in the Annals of the American Association of Geographers, Global Environmental Change, Global Change Biology, Health & Place, Climate and Development, Land Use Policy, Applied Geography, The Professional Geographer, Geoforum, Gender, Place and Culture, and The Journal of Peasant Studies, among other journals.
 Hanson’s research has received generous support from the National Science Foundation, Center for International Governance Innovation-Canada, International Development Research Center-Canada, Land Deal Politics Initiative, and the University of Denver’s Center for Community Engagement to Advance Scholarship and Learning.

 He is a Contributing Author of the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) and currently serves as Editor for the journal Gender, Place & Culture.
-He is also a member of the International Advisory Board of the Singapore Journal of Tropical Geography and serves on the editorial boards of Agriculture and Human Values, and Agroecology & Sustainable Food Systems.
+He is also a member of the International Advisory Board of the Singapore Journal of Tropical Geography and serves on the editorial boards of The Professional Geographer, Agriculture and Human Values, and Agroecology & Sustainable Food Systems.

 He received his Ph.D. in Human Geography from The University of Western Ontario, Canada.